KantaraInitiative/CISWG/MVCR-Spec/MVCR-v0.8/MVCR v0.8-Draft.md

 This specification identifies the consent requirements necessary to record a personally identifiable information (PII) sharing transaction and provide this record as an independent receipt.

 A receipt not only opens consent for people, but it also provides proof of consent and enables consistent consent practices.
-As the  consent receipt is required to be provisioned at point of consent this specification addresses FIPPs and ISO Principles - "Openness, transparency, notice") and Consent (ISO Principle 1 - "Consent and Choice")
+The  consent receipt is required to be provisioned at point of consent to person providing consent.
+By putting the individual at the centre of consent this specification addresses FIPPs and ISO Principles - "Openness, transparency, notice") and Consent (ISO Principle 1 - "Consent and Choice")

-A consent receipt and a common format for recording and communicating about consent establishes a framework to bind policy to privacy controls (i.e. Do Not Track) that people can themselves administer.
+A consent receipt and a common format for recording and communicating about consent establishes a framework to bind policy to privacy controls that people can themselves administer.
 Operationally useful to demonstrate compliance with multiple Fair Information Practice Principles and likewise map PII management to ISO 29100 privacy framework.

 # Status of this document
 The v0.8 draft is a  MVCR specification candidate - this draft version is for peer review and not meant for distribution.